 Phases 1 and 2 CRP.
 CRP was assayed from dried blood spots following an established protocol from prior work (McDade et al., 2004).
 First, we swabbed participants’ finger with alcohol and pricked it with an 18-gauge needle (Owen Mumford Unistick 3).
 We collected the blood drops on a Whatman 903 Protein Saver Card and kept the samples for 24 hours to dry at room temperature.
 Next, we punched the samples with a 3mm punch and stored them in microcentrifuge tubes at -80°C. To assay, we thawed a single 3mm punch and added 200µl of buffer (Phosphate Buffered Saline with .1% Tween 20) overnight incubation at 4°C while shaking at 60rpm.
 We then diluted this eluate 1:10 and assayed CRP the following morning using Meso Scale Delivery Vplex Plus kits (K151STG).
 All samples were successfully assayed (i.e., within the linear range of the standard curve).
 The intraassay coefficient of variation (CV) was 3.8%, while the interassay CV was 11.04% (MPhase1 = .99mg/L, SDPhase1 = 1.75mg/L; MPhase2 = .98mg/L, SDPhase2 = 1.48mg/L).

 Phases 1 and 2 Social media use.
 Participants reported the amount of time they spent using each of the four social media platforms (i.e., Snapchat, Instagram, Twitter, and Facebook) during the weeks of Phase 1 and Phase 2.
-This information was retrieved from the screen time application on their iPhone (the iOS operating system).
+Participants were instructed on how to retrieve this information from the screen time application on their iPhone (the iOS operating system).
 For our predictors, we summed participants’ weekly social media use across the four platforms to create a composite social media use variable for each week (MPhase1 = 579.05 minutes, SDPhase1 = 436.70 minutes; MPhase2 = 566.98 minutes, SDPhase2 = 379.69 minutes).

 We measured social media use across four platforms for the following reasons.
 First, at the time of our study design, Snapchat, Instagram, Twitter, and Facebook were the most commonly used social media platforms among college students (Perrin & Anderson, 2018).
 Second, recent work suggests collecting social media use across multiple platforms because most people use multiple platforms in varying amounts (Bayer et al., 2020).
 Third, this approach is consistent with our prior work using self-reported social media use (*citation masked for blind review).